gaurav0401/Django-Guide/README.md

 3. python manage.py startapp app1 ----------------------> to start/create new  app.

-4 .when we request for a page it first comes to the urls of urls of project then it will pass to the urls of apps.
+4. when we request for a page it first comes to the urls of urls of project then it will pass to the urls of apps.

      syntax: path('pagename', views.function_name , name="...")

 5. HttpResponse is use to render texts
 6. render is used to render templates. ex: render(request , 'template name')